-- hematoma (a lump of blood under the skin)
+- hematoma, which is a lump of blood under the skin

 - infection at the puncture site

-After the blood draw, your doctor will ensure that you are feeling well and will tell you how to care for the puncture site to reduce the chances of infection.
+After the blood draw, your practitioner will ensure that you’re feeling well and will tell you how to care for the puncture site to reduce the chance of infection.

 The normal range for CO2 is 23 to 29 mEq/L (milliequivalent units per liter of blood).

-Blood pH is often measured along with CO2 levels to further determine the cause of your symptoms.
+The blood test often measures blood pH along with CO2 levels to further determine the cause of your symptoms.
 Blood pH is a measurement of acidity or alkalinity.
-Alkalosis is the term used when your bodily fluids are too alkaline.
-Acidosis, on the other hand, is the term used when your bodily fluids are too acidic.
+Alkalosis is when your body fluids are too alkaline.
+Acidosis, on the other hand, is when your body fluids are too acidic.